Our Reaction To Tragedy

-Eighteen years ago, on September 11, 2001, I was at home in my office in Seattle when I heard the news that planes had crashed into the twin towers in New York.
+On September 11, 2001, I was at home in my office in Seattle when I heard the news that planes had crashed into the twin towers in New York.
 At first I was stunned, like most everybody I suppose.
 After the initial shock wore off and I had a chance to get some of the emerging details, I realized that this event would change everything, that this event marked the end of the United States as I had known it.

 Within months, in the form of the PATRIOT act and the establishment of the Homeland Security Department, new broad and sweeping legislation passed that gave the government powers a nation not in panic would likely have rejected.
 Many lawmakers, in their hurry to act, didn’t even read what was presented to them.
 And so the United States, and to a great extent the world, went forth into a new era where fear became the norm, and anything to alleviate it, or even to pretend to alleviate it, became acceptable.

 I'm not saying the U.S. deserved it.
 They didn’t.
 But it's completely intellectually dishonest to say the attackers did it for the hell of it, or because they "hate our freedoms".
-Unfortunately, very few are willing to look in the mirror and see what culpability the U.S. might have had and what they might do in the future to help unite people and prevent them from going to this level to of extremism.
+Unfortunately, very few are willing to look in the mirror and see what culpability the U.S. might have had and what they might do in the future to help unite people and prevent them from going to this level of extremism.

 Instead of reflection, a fever of nationalism, fueled by the desire for revenge, quickly grew from the wreckage.
 Those killed became martyrs and those who helped in the aftermath, elevated to the status of heroes.
 To some extent, all of this is normal, natural, and expected under the circumstances.
 The responders braved incredible risks and have received, rightly so, the nation’s and the world’s gratitude.
-That congress delayed so long in recognizing the health benefits they deserved only underscores that lawmakers saw (and continue to see) 9/11 as a political opportunity, not a moral one.

-Over the years, 9/11 has become a sort of nationalistic “never forget” battle cry that carries with it elements of a continued revenge fantasy.
+But over the years, 9/11 has become a sort of nationalistic “never forget” battle cry that carries with it elements of a continued revenge fantasy.
 It has become a sacred event that must forever be spoken of either in hushed, reverent, or strident tones.
 Nothing that criticizes our reaction, or fails to treats 9/11 in a sufficiently jingoistic manner is tolerated.
 Witness the reaction to Representative Ilhan Omar when she referred to 9/11 tangentially while making a larger point.
 Instead of focusing on what she said and the point she wanted to make, an outrage swelled across the land that she had the audacity to mention 9/11 without using emotionally charged, hyper-patriotic, evil-doer language that has been baked into the country’s collective psyche.

 September 11th was a horrible day.
 Many innocents suffered.
-But eighteen years later, the country still does not have the moral courage to look at itself and at least wonder, at least question how its own actions may have contributed to the events of that day.
+But all these years later, the country still does not have the moral courage to look at itself and at least wonder, at least question how its own actions may have contributed to the events of that day.
 It still denies that it must change.
 It continues on a path of commemoration, which is fitting, but without the introspection required to grow beyond a blameless reflex of righteousness and revenge.

 We don’t really have a choice.
 We’re going to need to overcome our grief and heal ourselves.
 But the first step is recognition that our first reactionary instincts, while understandable in the moment, don’t serve our wellbeing in the long term.